-The World Games 2022 will be one of the most comprehensive sporting events ever to take place in the Southeast and the first time they have been held in the U.S since The Games were founded in 1981.
+The World Games 2022 will be one of the most comprehensive sporting events ever to take place in the Southeast and the first time the event has been held in the U.S since its founding in 1981.

 Birmingham, Ala. ----- The greater Birmingham area has long been keen on hosting sporting events.
 Youth sports drove needed revenue during the COVID pandemic and continues to be a strong factor in Birmingham’s booked events.

 Bookings now, though, are of a greater magnitude, testing and proving the capabilities of this sports loving Southern city.

 After much speculation and negotiation, it was formally announced in January that Birmingham will host 40 USFL regular and postseason games this year.
 The league’s eight teams will play the majority of the games at the city’s new Protective Stadium, with a few at historic Legion Field.
 The National Spring Football League and the Birmingham-Jefferson Convention Complex, which includes Protective Stadium, reached an initial agreement last fall.
 The Greater Birmingham Convention and Visitors Bureau, the Birmingham City Council, and the Jefferson County Commission stepped up with commitments to cover costs associated with the season.
 CVB officials expect the league will use more than 40,000 hotel room nights to house players, coaches, and league officials between April and July.

 Hot on the heels of the USFL season, The World Games 2022 comes to the greater Birmingham area.
 Set for July 7-17, The World Games is an international competitive event for 3,600 of the world’s best athletes.
 Competitors from more than 100 countries will be in Birmingham to vie for the gold in artistic sports, martial arts, and strength sports.
 Spectators will see sports they may never have experienced and those they know and love.